openshiro/botdevs.ai/app/views/about/body/en.md

 The site is open to all AI/ML developers, regardless of race, color, national origin, religion, gender, age, disability, or skill level that follow the [code of conduct](/conduct).

 I've been working in renewable energy training for the building trades since 2006.
-With my first company, HeatSpring, I built a platform and developed training for tens of thousands of solar PV professionals and solar companies.
+With my first company, HeatSpring, I built a platform and developed training for tens of thousands of clean energy professionals and companies.
 In 2023 I created BotDevs, an Oregon benefit company, to help AI/ML developers find work and get better jobs.

 Now more than ever, the world is in need of AI/ML developers.
-The recent passage of the Inflation Reduction Act has paved the way for hundreds of billions of dollars of investment in solar.
-Millions of professionals will be required to do the job, are you up for it?
+Millions of developers will be required to do the job, are you up for it?

 *Licensed Electrician?* That's the most in demand and hardest to place position in the market.
 *NABCEP Certified?* Take your career to the next level.